IECC Secondary Menu

 Perkins V

-The purpose of Perkins V is to develop more fully the academic and career and technical skills of secondary education students and postsecondary education students who elect to enroll in career and technical education programs, by:
+The purpose of the Strengthening Career and Technical Education for the 21st Century Act, commonly known as Perkins V, is to develop more fully the academic and career and technical skills of secondary education students and postsecondary education students who elect to enroll in career and technical education programs, by:

 • building on the efforts of States and localities to develop challenging academic and technical standards and to assist students in meeting such standards, including preparation for high skill, high wage, or high demand occupations in current or emerging professions;